joelmbaka/titan/SUBDOMAIN-SETUP.md

 2. **Vercel Team ID**: Ensure that the `VERCEL_TEAM_ID` environment variable is set correctly
 3. **DNS Propagation**: DNS changes can take time to propagate.
 Wait a few minutes and try again
 4. **Subdomain Availability**: Make sure the subdomain is not already in use
+5. **DNS Record Conflicts**: If you receive a conflict error, use the `delete-dns` script to remove the conflicting record

 ## Environment Variables